 4. Invest in a entirely bespoke patio cover

 A pergola shouldn't be resigned to country homes.
-In fact, a modern scheme can hugely benefit from a structural design, such as this one.
+In fact, a modern scheme can hugely benefit from contemporary pergola ideas and structural design, such as this one above.

 Any garden structure should be considered in relation to the house.
 That's not to say it needs to match exactly – old meets new is very popular right now – but your choice should be sympathetic.